 Now that I’ve had time to process and organize my thoughts, I can describe the question as I did above as ‘thought-provoking’ but at the time I came across it all I could think was, “mind=blown;” queue the head exploding emoji.
 It really got me thinking about my unanswered prayers and the lessons that I could glean from them.
 Have you ever felt like God isn’t answering your prayers?
 I have, and let me tell you, this can feel quite discouraging for a believer.

-When it comes to unanswered prayers many Christians will say that maybe you don’t have enough faith, or you’re not praying enough, or you’re praying with bad intentions or have hidden sins.
+When it comes to unanswered prayers some Christians will say that maybe you don’t have enough faith, or you’re not praying enough, or you’re praying with bad intentions or have hidden sins.
 This may all be true but we have to be careful not to misrepresent God’s character.
 To be clear, not all unanswered prayers are because you’re doing something wrong.
 In fact, there are lessons that we can learn from unanswered prayers.
 So even if you’re not getting what you’ve asked for there is still something to gain.

 God’s Grace Is Enough